zapabob/ROCm/docs/how_to/quick_start_linux.md

-The driver package uses [`DKMS`](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) to build the amdgpu module (driver) for the installed kernels.
-This requires the linux kernel headers and modules to be installed for each.
+The driver package uses [`DKMS`](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) to build the `amdgpu-dkms` module (driver) for the installed kernels.
+This requires the Linux kernel headers and modules to be installed for each.
 Usually these are automatically installed with the kernel, but if you have multiple kernel versions or you have downloaded the kernel images and not the kernel